The voyaging canoe Hōkūleʻa under sail off the coast of Hawaiʻi.

 Big Ocean works within a wider community of practitioners whose daily actions help protect our planet's beloved ocean places.

 Big Ocean focuses on enhancing and furthering best-practice marine management and governance at scale.
 Our deepest experience is in large-scale marine management within national waters.
-Considering that more than half of the world's ocean under legal protection comes from a little over 40 sites spread across the Pacific, Indian, Atlantic, and Southern Oceans, size matters.
+Considering that approximately 75% of the world's ocean under legal protection comes from a small number of very large places spread across the Pacific, Indian, Atlantic, and Southern Oceans, size matters.
 Big Ocean's perspective is that vast marine managed areas are not more important, but they are a vital tool, one that is being expanded by the high seas.

 Big Ocean holds Indigenous knowledge and guardianship as starting conditions, rather than themes to invite in.

 That knowledge is inseparable from the people, places, and responsibilities that carry it, and the ocean has long been cared for and governed well by those who belong to it.
 Large-scale management was, in fact, born in the Pacific: the Great Barrier Reef is the grandmother of them all, and the Pacific still holds the greatest number of these places.
 This is no coincidence.
 Oceania is filled with cultures rooted in the sea, and that is why the Indigenous foundation runs through our DNA, our values, and our approach.
-Best-practice management is never the work of government agencies and appointed managers alone; it depends on the presence and nurturing of deep relationships with community.
+Effective management is never the work of government agencies and the managers they appoint alone.
+It depends on Indigenous peoples, local communities, knowledge holders, scientists, and partners whose relationships with these places sustain their enduring care.

 The Big Ocean Way